a-mahdipour/EvolDynamics1/README.md

 * Fixation probability in an intra-tumoral heterogenoeous Moran process
 * Analytic results for the fixation probability of 4-compartment geterogenous model
 * The phase boundary for advantageous and disadvantageous mutant populations
-* Application to colorectal cancer
+* A better undrstanding of cellular automata in colorectal/intestinal cancer

 ## Reference